cortex-cms/cortex-docs/glossary.md

 ###### ContentType

-A collection of Fields which represents a category of content that you want on your site
+A collection of `Fields` which represents a category of content that you want on your site

 ###### Field

-The association between a ContentType and a FieldType.
-It tells the ContentType which FieldType to use, the validations you want to run on the content when saving this Field, and any relevant metadata for the field.
+The association between a `ContentType` and a `FieldType`.
+When saving as a `FieldItem`, it informs the `ContentType` which `FieldType` to use, the validations to run on the content, and provides any relevant metadata to plugins, widgets, decorators, etc.

 ###### FieldType